Dragosne/Manual-Testing-Portfolio/TEST PROJECT/README.md

 - All the features of New Customer, Edit Customer, and Delete Customer module defined in Guru99 business requirements will be tested using functional testing
 -  and GUI testing.
+- A manager can add a new customer
+- To check if the same Email Id exist in the system, system shows an error
 - To ensure that new customers can successfully register and access the Guru99 Bank services
-- The banking site will be only compatible with Chrome version 27 and above
+- The banking site it is compatible with Chrome version 27 and above

 #### TESTS NOT IN SCOPE